How to Prevent Traffic Accidents? Moral Hazard, Inattention, and Behavioral Data

 In graduate school, I was first inspired to focus on insurance and the issue of moral hazard by this painting at the Boston MFA.

 During the Atlantic slave trade era, many slaves would die or revolt in transit, prompting slavers to purchase insurance against the resulting financial loss.
 However, these insurance contracts provided perverse incentives that directly resulted in the loss of lives, culminating in the 1781 event portrayed in this painting by William Turner.
-In the subsequent trials, the term "moral hazard" was first coined in court.

 From Pearson and Richardson (2019):